Contents

 It will let you enter Austria, Belgium, Bulgaria, Croatia, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, and Switzerland.

-Don’t confuse Schengen and the European Union.
+Don't confuse Schengen and the European Union.
 These are two different things.
 Not all EU member states are part of the Schengen Area.
 And not all Schengen participants are members of the EU.
 There is also the United Kingdom, which withdrew from the EU in 2020.
-Here you can learn how to get a UK visa from Qatar.

-Types of visas
+Types of Schengen visas

 Schengen visa application requirements for Qatar residents